 - Cool Old Lady: She is elegant, cunning and put-together, and can be absolutely terrifying when she needs to bring someone to her heel.

 - Dark Mistress: She's as equally interested as Logan is in framing the dead caterer as a thief so Logan can be freed of suspicion of his death.

 - Foreign-Language Tirade: When delivering a "The Reason You Suck" Speech to Shiv, Marcia occasionally lapses into her native French.

 - Morality Pet: To Logan Roy.
 He can't summon respect or affection for any of his offspring, but he does seem to genuinely love Marcia.

 - Mysterious Past: When Shiv investigates her background, she doesn't find any information about her prior to when she was 31.
 In the second season she outright states that even if given a year, she wouldn't have enough time to tell you all about her past.

 - "The Reason You Suck" Speech: Gives one to Shiv in the penultimate episode of the first season, calling her out for being spoiled and entitled as she actively works against the one man who gave her the privilege to do so.

 - Wicked Stepmother: The siblings consider her this, seeing her as a gold digger who's entrapped Logan, especially when she refuses to let them see Logan while he's recovering from his stroke (though she has good reason to).

-Tom, Shivs boyfriend, is infatuated with the Roy familys power and prestige.
+Tom, Shivs boyfriend (later husband), is infatuated with the Roy familys power and prestige.
 He pursues acceptance from the family, sometimes humiliating himself in the process.